rubygarage/shopapp-shopify-android/README.md

 # Shopify Provider for ShopApp Android

-Shopify provider for ShopApp for Android.
+Shopify provider for [ShopApp for Android] (https://github.com/rubygarage/shopapp-android).
 ShopApp is an application that turns a Shopify-based store into a mobile app.
 ShopApp syncs with Shopify store and transfers a product catalog and user data to a mobile app.
 The app provides features like customizable push notifications, promo codes, and convenient payments with popular digital wallets like Android Pay.

 ![ ](https://github.com/rubygarage/shopapp-shopify-android/blob/master/assets/shopapp-main-screen.gif?raw=true)

-## About ShopApp Shopify for Android

-This library contains the Shopify provider for [ShopApp for Android](https://github.com/rubygarage/shopapp-android).

-ShopApp an open source application that allows store owners of popular ecommerce platforms like Shopify and Magento to launch an iOS or Android mobile app for their store.
-ShopApp connects with the platform and transfers an existing store to a mobile app.

 # Installation
 ## Connect the library